deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Shit,” Ray swore under her breath.
 She swapped magazines just to give her hands something to do, wished that they’d stop shaking from fear, anticipation and the cold.
 The metal was making her fingers go numb.

 Another minute passed.
 Then a second.
-Then a third, but Ray knew better than to let herself hope at this point, not even when Jamie called out “three quarters!”
+Then a third, but Ray knew better than to let herself hope at this point, not even when Jamie called out “Three-quarters!”

 His shout was still echoing around the chamber when the *real* Hunters arrived, and calling it a ‘swarm’ turned out to be an understatement.